rkiesi/BWCE-CICD-Demo/README.md

 In order to package the resulting application as Docker image a build description in form of the *Dockerfile* is required.

+## How to Run an BW Application as Container?

+On a Kubernetes runtime a description for a POD or better a deployment is required to instruct Kubernetes on how to host the application (which images, ports, pod count etc).
+Therefore an application manifest YAML file is also part of the project to allow for an atomated deployment right after building a new application image.

-## How to check auto created docker images?
+## How to check auto for created docker images?

 To check if the build pipline worked as expected one can first check the docker build environment.
 The local docker registry should include a docker image with the respective version just built.
 As second step this image must have been pushed to the Docker repository used by Rancher/K3s to start the application.
 As we are using the simple Docker registry implementation provided by docker we need to use the API to get the details on what's available.